Erythema nodosum

 - blood tests

-- throat swab to test for streptococcal infection
+- a throat swab to check for streptococcal infection

 How is erythema nodosum treated?